-For some, a trip to Argentina Dropdown content would not be complete without a day tour with a local gaucho.
+For some, a trip to Argentina would not be complete without a day tour with a local gaucho.
 A prominent figure in Argentine culture, gaucho typically refers to local nomadic horsemen, known for their bravery and ability to rope cattle.
 See how travel expert Heidi Fuller-Love gets on while spending a day in gaucho Argentina.

 It’s an hour’s drive through Buenos Aires’ shanty-town-packed suburbs to reach the delta, where Andre awaits me.
 Back in the bohemian neighbourhood of San Telmo he had looked uncomfortable in his city suit, but here he is in his element.

 Before leaving for the ranch, he takes me on a short tour of the Paraná Delta’s tiny capital.
-“It’s called Tigre Dropdown content because of the jaguars – known as tigres – that once roamed here”, he tells me.
+“It’s called Tigre because of the jaguars – known as tigres – that once roamed here”, he tells me.
 We visit antique shops, a crafts fair, a museum packed with the work of Argentine artists and even take a tour of the mate museum before hopping into a shallow-keeled motor boat and taking to the water.

 Covering some 5,405 square miles, the Paraná Delta is Argentina’s answer to Venice.
 A vast, watery wasteland dotted with islands, it flows into the Río de la Plata, which separates Argentina from Uruguay.
 Churning the chocolate water into worry furrows, we chug past rambling, colonial-style properties.

 With its rich grazing land, the Delta has been home to gauchos for centuries.
 “My great grandfather bought this ranch”, Andre tells me as we leap from his boat onto the narrow jetty next to his sprawling property.

 Gauchos are a potent symbol for Argentinians.
-The 1940s film La Guerra Gaucha about the gaucho struggle for freedom in Spanish-occupied Argentina is a well-loved classic, while José Hernández’s epic poem Martin Fierro is taught in many schools.
+The 1940s film La Guerra Gaucha about the gaucho struggle for freedom in Spanish-occupied Argentina is a well-loved classic.
+José Hernández’s epic poem Martin Fierro is taught in many schools.

 In a hummocky field behind the timber-framed ranch house I have my first gaucho lesson.
 Andre shows me how to sling the boleadoras, those three lumpy, leather-bound rocks tied together with straps that are used to catch wild horses and runaway cattle.

 When Andre’s gaucho employee, Jose, brings out two sturdy-boned native Criollo horses, I’m happy to move onto the next class.
 Donning a pair of bombacha trousers and a woollen boina I swing clumsily into the saddle, then canter off behind Jose and his hairy, wary-eyed dog to round up a few of those big-horned, docile Criolla cattle that Argentina is famed for.

-Back at the ranch the mate calabash, made out of a varnished gourd, is doing the rounds.
+Back at the ranch the yerba mate calabash, made out of a varnished gourd, is doing the rounds.
 When it’s handed to me I poke the metal bombilla straw through the murky hash of floating leaves on top and take a deep sip as if I’ve been doing it all my life.

-I sip the Malbec, allowing the wine’s soothing flavours to comfort my yerba-assaulted palate, while Andre shows me how to prepare the asado.
+I sip the Malbec, allowing the wine’s soothing flavours to comfort my yerba-mate-assaulted palate, while Andre shows me how to prepare the asado.
 Using the same technique that gauchos have employed for centuries, he fills a deep pit with charcoal and lights it.

 Andre hands me hunks of asado de tira dripping with parsley-and-garlic Chimichurri sauce.
 Dropping my fork, I pick up the ribs with my bare hands and tear off strips of tender meat with my teeth.
 “You might not be much of a gaucho, but you certainly eat like one,” Andre laughs.